Effect-TS/schema/README.md

 interface ParseError {
   readonly _tag: "ParseError";
   // A non-empty list of errors
-  readonly errors: ReadonlyArray.NonEmptyReadonlyArray<ParseErrors>;
+  readonly errors: ReadonlyArray.NonEmptyReadonlyArray<ParseIssue>;
 }
 ```

 `ParseError` represents a list of errors that may have occurred during the parsing process, and `A` is the inferred data type described by the `Schema`.
 A successful parse results in a `Right` value, containing the parsed data `A`.
-In the case of a failed parse, the result will be a `Left` value containing a non-empty list of `ParseErrors`.
+In the case of a failed parse, the result will be a `Left` value containing a non-empty list of `ParseIssue`.

 Now, let's see another example using the `parseSync` function.